 5. 1993 Topps Finest Refractor Barry Bonds #103

-Members of the 1992 All-Star teams were given the "Baseball's Finest All-Stars" designation in the premiere edition of Topps Finest.
+Members of the 1992 All-Star teams were given the "Baseball's Finest All-Stars" designation in the premiere edition of Topps Finest in 1993.
 After winning his second MVP award in 1992, Bonds led the league with 46 home runs the following year.
 As we all know, he would go on to hit more homers than any other player in baseball history, but he would only top the league in home runs one other time.
 This came in 2001 when he hit 73 home runs to set the single-season record.

 4. 1986 Donruss The Rookies Barry Bonds RC #11

 Bonds' 1986 Donruss The Rookies card features him wearing the three-striped Pirates cap which was made famous during the "We Are Family" World Series-winning Pirates team of the late 1970s.
 In 1987, the team would stop using that hat design all together.
 Speaking of changing designs, The Rookies expansion set borrowed the 1986 Donruss design but swapped the blue scheme for a green one.
 The Barry Bonds rookie card is by far the most valuable in the 56-card set.

 3. 1997 /1998 Donruss Signature Series Barry Bonds Autograph